Elizabeth Warren on the issues, in under 500 words

 - % of votes in line with Trump, per FiveThirtyEight: 13.2%

 - Previous roles: Law professor; member of Congressional Oversight Panel monitoring $700 billion TARP bank bailout program; special adviser for CFPB.

 Her stance on key issues:

-- Wealth tax: Proposed a 2% tax on wealth exceeding $50 million and a 3% tax on wealth above $1 billion.
+- Wealth tax: Proposed 2% tax on wealth exceeding $50 million and 3% tax on wealth above $1 billion.

 - Green New Deal: Co-sponsor.

-- College debt: Proposed to eliminate $640 billion in student debt, funded by her wealth tax proposal, which includes universal free public college.
+- College debt: Proposed eliminating $640 billion in student debt and free public college, funded by her wealth tax proposal, through executive action.

 - Medicare For All: Co-sponsored Bernie Sanders' bill in 2017.

 - "Economic patriotism:" Her plan for "creating and defending good American jobs" leans on green manufacturing and industrial policy for clean energy.

-- Capitalism: She identifies as a "Democrat capitalist," rather than a "Democratic socialist," and told Pod Save America she sees "the value of markets ... if they have rules."
+- Capitalism: Identifies as a "Democrat capitalist," rather than a "Democratic socialist," and told Pod Save America she sees "the value of markets ... if they have rules."

 - Big Tech: Proposed breaking up Google, Facebook and Amazon, prohibiting companies with over $25 billion in revenue from acting as operators and users of a platform and installing regulators to break up already-closed mergers.

 - Corporate tax: Proposed a 7% tax on companies' profits over $100 million.

-- Marijuana: Co-sponsor of Sen. Cory Booker's Marijuana Justice Act to legalize weed federally.
+- Marijuana: Co-sponsor of Cory Booker's Marijuana Justice Act to legalize weed federally.

-- Electoral college: Supports replacing the electoral college with a national popular vote.
+- Electoral college: Supports replacing electoral college with a national popular vote.

 - Presidential prosecution: Proposed letting the DOJ indict sitting presidents.

 - Criminal justice: Proposed banning private prisons and repealing the 1994 crime bill.

-- Public lands: Proposed requiring more electricity generation to come from renewable sources and end to drilling offshore and on public lands.
+- Public lands: Proposed requiring more electricity generation from renewable sources and ending drilling offshore and on public lands.

 - Abortion: Proposed a 4-part plan to protect reproductive rights.

 - Opioid crisis: Proposed a 10-year, $100 billion plan to fund first responders, public health departments and states for prevention and rehabilitation services.